rizqijune/prizayu/README.md

 # Installation

-Installing the Tail theme can be done in one of two ways.
-Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

-The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
-The Tail theme can be found in both the [One-page](https://github.com/getgrav/grav-skeleton-onepage-site) and [Blog Site](https://github.com/getgrav/grav-skeleton-blog-site) which are self-contained repositories for a complete sites which include: sample content, configuration, theme, and plugins.

-## GPM Installation (Preferred)

-The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
-From the root of your Grav install type:

-    bin/gpm install tail

-This will install the Tail theme into your `/user/themes` directory within Grav.
-Its files can be found under `/your/site/grav/user/themes/tail`.
+Installing the Prizayu theme can be done in manual way.
+Because this theme is still work in progress.
+So we will not distribute it yet.
+But feel free to fork this!

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
-Then, rename the folder to `tail`.
-You can find these files either on [GitHub](https://github.com/getgrav/grav-theme-tail) or via [GetGrav.org](http://getgrav.org/downloads/themes).
+Then, rename the folder to `prizayu`.
+You can find these files either on [GitHub](https://github.com/rizqijune/prizayu).

 You should now have all the theme files under

-    /your/site/grav/user/themes/tail
+    /your/site/grav/user/themes/prizayu

 # Site options